dominikdoric/travel-log-app/README.md

 If you want to create an application targeting desktop platforms – Windows, macOS, or Linux – use the [Compose Multiplatform desktop application template](https://github.com/JetBrains/compose-multiplatform-desktop-template#readme).

+## About application
+This application is for experimenting with Compose Multiplaform where I will build application on two platforms with single codebase.
+Application is called Travel Log and inside it user will be able to read blogs from other user and their travelling as well as inserting theirs travel information as well.
+User will be able to post a blog only if he logs in.